ready-robotics/ral2-sample-driver/README.md

 ### configurations/controller-models/*/*.json

-Each of the .json files in the controller-models directory tree corresponds to a specific operating mode for a controller.
+Each of the .json files in the controller-models directory tree correspond to a specific operating mode for a controller.
 Adding and removing these files/directories will require changes to CMakeLists.txt and the following attributes in the "configuration/Sample.json":